robertmartin8/ReasonableDeviations/_notes/aswath_valuation.md

     - leases should go under debt, which can be done by calculating the PV of the lease obligations
     - though treating leases as cap ex will lower the cost of capital and increase operating income, it can decrease the ROIC because the lease becomes an asset.
     - R&D should be moved, but this adds complexity because it has to be capitalised for previous years, then amortised/appreciated
-        - find the average amortisable life span, e.g 5 years.
+        - find the average amortisable life span, e.g. 5 years.
         - calculate expenses for each amortisable years
         - write off R&D
 - For the first few years, you can use the effective tax rate, but in the end it should be the marginal rate.